 What’s the best crosstab software for me?

-When it comes to choosing the right crosstab software, there are an enormous number of choices.
-Do you choose Quantum, MRDCL, Merlin, mTAB, Wincross , QPSMR, Snap, SPSS or one of 100 or more other solutions?
-There’s even products like Microsoft Excel that can produce crosstabs.
-The answer will be probably lie in one or more of the four key questions:
+When choosing the right crosstab software, there are an enormous number of choices.
+Do you choose Quantum, MRDCL, Merlin, mTAB, Wincross, QPSMR, Snap, SPSS or one of 100 or more other solutions?
+There are even products like Microsoft Excel that can produce crosstabs.
+The answer will probably lie in one or more of the four key considerations:

-- The volume of tables you want to produce
+- The volume and complexity of the tables you want to produce

 - The skills of the staff using the software